Hey Duggee: "The Stick Song"

 "The Stick Song" premiered in the series 2 episode, Hey Duggee: The Stick Badge, which was first broadcast in the UK on 7 December 2017.
 Duggee and the Squirrels are making a campfire when Roly discovers one of his sticks can talk.
 The stick turns out to be a stick insect and it sings a techno song.

 As of 2020, the song has been viewed over 7 million times on YouTube.
 The track has been featured on BBC Radio 6 Music and BBC Two's Newsnight.
 Many remixes have been produced, by both the BBC and others, including a heavy metal remix by children's heavy metal band Slay Duggee.

 Reception

 Stuart Heritage, writing in The Guardian, described the series as being "peerless".

 On Twitter, the London Fire Brigade (LFB) in Greenwich complained about "The Dressing-Up Badge".
 In the episode, Roly dresses up as a firefighter, but is described as being a fireman, which Greenwich LFB described as being outdated whereas the term firefighter is "the preferred respectful, inclusive, non-sexist, non-gendered term that should be being widely used by all media but especially the BBC".

-In 2025, conservative parents complained about the character Wren, a non-binary raccoon who appeared in the episode "The Sibling Badge" which aired in 2024.
+In 2025, the Bayswater Support Group objected to the inclusion of the character Wren, a raccoon described using a singular they pronoun who appeared in the episode "The Sibling Badge" which first aired in 2024.